How to Train an Intensive Discipler of Others

 It is feasible that a future counselor could be a growing Christian who knows much about the Bible but lacks the skills necessary to build relationships, gather good data, and assign great homework.
 In other words, he could have content and Christlike character but lack competencies necessary for good counseling discipleship.

-It could also be argued that if someone is truly Christlike, they will have relationship skills that care about other people and know how to engage others.
+It could be argued, though, that if someone is truly Christlike, they will have relationship skills that care about other people and know how to engage others.
 If they do not, this should be addressed through the character-development aspect of our training.

 Our training at the CLT and academic levels must incorporate skill practice.
 Almost every module or academic class should have some type of skill practice for future counselors.
-This would culminate in upper-level classes that are practicums where skills are practiced and evaluated.
+This would culminate in upper-level classes where whole courses are practicums in which skills are practiced and evaluated.

 Love—It is loving to have good skills as a counselor.
 For example, if a counselor loves his counselees, he will be an active listener.
-A good counselor cares about others’ stories and therefore actively engages in relationship building that hears a person’s story.
+This is a skill to be learned.
+A good counselor cares about another’s story and therefore actively engages in relationship building.
 A loving counselor listens so well that he or she can repeat back in their own words what the counselee has been sharing.
 OIC trainers must train counselors who, out of love, work hard on relationship skills.

-A Godward Focus—In Christ, God the Father moved toward us.
-The Godhead cares so much about relationships that the Father, at great personal sacrifice, gave His only-begotten Son for our salvation so we can be reconciled to Him and the Holy Spirit empowers us to die to self and live for God and others.
-Therefore, it will glorify God if relationships are this important to us as well.
+A Godward focus—In Christ, God the Father moved toward us.
+The Godhead cares so much about relationships that the Father, at great personal sacrifice, gave His only-begotten Son for our salvation so we can be reconciled to Him.
+Therefore, it will glorify God, if relationships are this important to us as well.
 We must train our counselors to be relational.
-A nonrelational biblical counselor or equipper of counselors is an oxymoron.
+A non-relational biblical counselor or equipper of counselors is an oxymoron.

-Gospel—If you brainstorm words associated with the word “gospel” you would come up with words like forgiveness, reconciliation, mercy, grace, and adoption.
-These are all relationship words and highlight the importance of Gospel-saturated relationship skills that we must be teaching our trainees.
+Gospel—If you brainstorm words associated with the word “gospel,” you would come up with words like forgiveness, reconciliation, mercy, grace, and adoption.
+These are all relationship words and highlight the importance of Gospel-saturated relationship skills we must be teaching our trainees.

-Our students must catch a vision for the high priority of “one anothering one another,” and speaking the truth in love to one another.
+Our students must catch a vision for the high priority of “one anothering one another” by learning how to walk lovingly alongside others.
+All believers are to speak the truth in love to one another.

 In other words, our students must have a strong and clear ecclesiology.
-This ecclesiology must be worked out into the practicalities of how a church is structured to care for one another and how intensive discipleship can thrive in a local church.
-Pastors must understand their role of not doing all ministry but instead equipping the saints for the work of the ministry (Eph.
-4:12).
-Praise God for the local church!
+This ecclesiology must be worked out in the practicalities of how a church is structured to care for one another and how intensive discipleship can thrive in a local church.
+Praise God for the local church.

 Loving others through the church highlights the importance of conflict resolution skills being taught around the world.
-Many shame-oriented cultures seek to save face by not dealing with conflict and therefore we must teach how godly people deal with relational tensions.
+Many shame-oriented cultures seek to save face and therefore we must teach how godly people deal with relational tensions.

-Godward Focus—Our God, the great God of the universe, has ordained the Church to be His vehicle for the Great Commission.
-Therefore, it will glorify Him if we emphasize the church as much as He emphasizes the church.
-It will glorify Him if we help fill the earth with worshipers through His chosen vessel.
+Godward focus—Our God, the great God of the universe, has ordained the Church to be His vehicle for the Great Commission.
+It will glorify Him, therefore, if we emphasize the church as much as He emphasizes the church.
+It will glorify our Lord if we help fill the earth with worshipers through His chosen vessel, the local church.

 Practical ramifications: